LEAP-at-Chapman/Intro-to-Model-Checking-with-Spin/README.md

 (under construction)

 I used to give a semester-long course on model checking.
-For now, I pull out three short introductions to model checking that can be read independently and present the topic from different angles.
+For now, I pull out **three short introductions** to model checking that can be read independently and present the topic from different angles.

+- For a hands-on introduction to the workings of Spin I present how Spin can be used for solving the [Wolf, Goat, Cabbage](notes/Wolf-Goat-Cabbage.md) puzzle.

+For the next lecture, I will work out two further examples:
 - For a highlevel introduction, I like [Model Checking: A Tutorial Overview](https://members.loria.fr/SMerz/papers/mc-tutorial.pdf) by Stephan Merz.
-I wrote a short meta-tutorial with exercises and code in [Model Checking the Needham-Schroeder Protocol](notes/needham-schroeder.md).
+I will write a short meta-tutorial with exercises and code in [Model Checking the Needham-Schroeder Protocol](notes/needham-schroeder.md).

-- For a hands-on introduction to the workings of Spin I present how Spin can be used for path-finding and solving the ... puzzle.
-- For a more indepth analysis of a classic example of concurrency theory ...
+- For a more indepth analysis of a classic example of concurrency theory, I will write one or two tutorials on the mutual exclusion problem.

-I also have an [introduction to the introductions](Introduction) at The official webpages of [Spin](https://spinroot.com/spin/whatispin.html) have much information of general interest (highly recommended).
+I also have an [introduction to the introductions](./notes/Introduction.md) which gives a short technical summary of LTL in Spin.

+The official webpages of [Spin](https://spinroot.com/spin/whatispin.html) have much information of general interest (highly recommended).

 To follow the exercises, you need to install Spin.
-Last time I followed the [instalation instructions](https://spinroot.com/spin/whatispin.html) I took the following steps (on macos):
+Last time, I didnt have to follow the [installation instructions](https://spinroot.com/spin/Man/README.html), I just run (on macos):
 ```
 brew install spin
 ```